The Nine Belbin Team Roles

 Most effectively used at the end of tasks to polish and scrutinize the work for errors, subjecting it to the highest standards of quality control.

-Strengths: Painstaking, conscientious, anxious.
+Strengths: Painstaking, conscientious, detail-oriented.
 Searches out errors.
 Polishes and perfects.

 Allowable weaknesses: Can be inclined to worry unduly, and reluctant to delegate.